Maurycy Orzech

-Maurycy Orzech ([mawˈrɨt͡sɨ ˈɔʐɛx]; nom de guerre: Janczyn; 1891 – August 1943, Warsaw) was a Polish economist, journalist, politician and a leader of the Jewish Bund in interwar Poland.
+Maurycy Orzech ([mawˈrɨt͡sɨ ˈɔʐɛx]; nom de guerre: Janczyn; 1891 – August 1943 in Pawiak, Warsaw) was a Polish Jewish economist, journalist, politician and a leader of the Jewish Bund in interwar Poland.
 He was one of the commanders of the Bund during the Warsaw Ghetto Uprising.

 Interwar Poland

 Orzech joined the Bund in 1907 and was in charge of the party's newspaper, Forverts.
 In the late 1920s he served as chairman of the Bund-founded Socialist Association of Artisans of the Republic of Poland ("Socialist Artisans").
 Orzech was also member of the Bund affiliated Morgnshtern sports organization.
 He owned a textile manufacturing factory, "Bazar Orzecha" which was very profitable.
 Orzech used money from his business to finance the Yiddish newspaper Folkstsaytung, of which he was also an editor.